morawskim/homepage/resources/md/cv.md

 Key tasks:

-* Developing a flexible (generalized) calculator architecture for different types of products
+* Design a flexible (generalized) calculator architecture for different types of products
 * Customization the LimeSurvey survey system to the client's needs
 * Co-creating a SPA application using the ExtJS framework
-* Integration with external system (SOAP and REST)
-* AngularJS, jQuery and Bootstrap
-* Finding performance bottlenecks and optimizing CMS Drupal
 * Integration with Active Directory / OpenLDAP
-* Maintenance and developing software in ZF1 and Yii2

 ## Autentika 06.2011 – 03.2012
 _Developer PHP_